 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 Check out our #SundaySupper Pinterest board for more fabulous recipes and food photos.

 Plus make sure you check out all of the other “covered” #SundaySupper dishes at the bottom of this post.

 What is your favorite cartoon?

-Enjoy the cheesy au gratin butternut squash and potatoes!
+A couple of things you may need for the cheesy au gratin butternut squash and potatoes recipe:

 Butternut Squash & Cheddar Potatoes au Gratin

 - 1 medium butternut squash about 3 lbs, peeled and cut into large chunks